This article will help you read and understand your pathology report for atypical glandular cells.

 However, seeing endometrial cells on a Pap test from a postmenopausal woman is considered abnormal.
 For these women, an endometrial biopsy is recommended to investigate the source of the cells.

 Atypical is a word pathologists use to describe cells that look abnormal when examined under the microscope.
 They are abnormal because they are different in shape, size, or color compared to the normal, healthy cells usually found in that area of the body.

 Atypical glandular cells are larger than normal, healthy cells and the part of the cell that contains the genetic material of the cell, the nucleus, is darker.
 Pathologists call these cells hyperchromatic.
 There also tends to be greater variation in the size and shape of the nucleus between cells.
 In contrast, normal, healthy glandular cells all tend to be around the same size and shape.

 When atypical glandular cells are seen, your pathologist will try to decide if the glandular cells are from the endocervix or the endometrium.
-If your pathologist was able to determine where the cells came from, it will be described in your report.
-The diagnosis atypical glandular cells means that your pathologist was unable to tell if the cells came from the endocervix or the endometrium.
+If your pathologist is able to determine where the cells come from, it will be described in your report.
+An atypical glandular cells result means that your pathologist was unable to tell if the cells came from the endocervix or the endometrium.